HypeCheck

 Absorption & Bioavailability

-Unknown — no human pharmacokinetic or absorption data found in the provided studies.
+Unknown — no human pharmacokinetic data in the provided studies

 Red Flags to Watch For

-• 958 registered supplement products exist despite zero clinical trials indexed in this data set — a major marketing-to-evidence mismatch
+• 958 registered supplement products exist despite almost no clinical evidence base

 Products Containing Cereal Grasses